tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 ---
 <a href="#top">[Back to Top](#table-of-contents)</a>

-## Gene Set Analysis
+## Motivation and rationale for calculating gene-sest (pathway) based PRS analysis
 Currently, most PRS analyses have been performed on a genome-wide scale, disregarding the underlying biological pathways.
-Udler et al. 2018 suggest that grouping Single Nucleotide Polymorphisms (SNPs) into biological functional groups can lead to PRS that are more relevant to clinical risk.

 In this practical, we will go through some common file formats for gene-set analysis and will then calculate some gene-set (or pathway) based PRS.

 ### Molecular Signatures Database MSigDB
 The Molecular Signatures Database (MSigDB) oﬀers an excellent source of gene-sets, including the hallmark genes, gene-sets of diﬀerent biological processes, gene-sets of diﬀerent oncogenic signatures etc. All gene-sets from MSigDB follows the Gene Matrix Transposed file format (GMT), which consists of one line per gene-set, each containing at least 3 column of data: